 What to Look For When Choosing a CF Express Card for the Nikon Z9

-(Note: All Information Below Applies to Any Camera Requiring Fast Write Speeds)
+(Note: All Information Below Applies to Any Camera Requiring Fast Write Speeds like the Canon R5 and Sony A1)

 So how do you know which CF Express card to buy?
-I’m going to make it easy on you and list the CF Express cards that have been field tested and proven to perform so you can purchase with confidence.
+I’m going to make it easy on you and list the CF Express cards that have been field-tested and proven to perform with the Nikon Z9 so you can purchase with confidence.

-Which CF Express Cards Are Fast Enough For The Nikon Z9?
+Recommended CF Express Cards For The Nikon Z9

 Delkin Devices advertises minimum write speeds from 1400 MB/s all the way up to 1710 MB/s.
 Did you know that minimum write speeds may vary by capacity across manufacturers?
 Delkin Devices is one such manufacturer.
 This is not a bad thing, just something to be aware of when shopping for a new CF Express card.
 See the table further below in this post to see what I am referring to.

-Note: Due to manufacturing delays, both the Delkin and Prograde cards have been in and out of stock like a yo-yo.
+Note: Due to manufacturing delays, all three of these manufacturers have been in and out of stock like a yo-yo.
 My best advice is to add your name to the B&H Request Stock Alert to be notified when stock is available and purchase as soon as you receive the alert.

 Sony Tough Cards – Do They Measure Up For Action?